Table of Contents

 Erectile Dysfunction Symptoms

 You may want to see a doctor if you have concerns about your erections, heart disease, or diabetes.
 These conditions are most commonly linked to ED.
-Your doctor has likely seen hundreds of ED cases and will decide the right treatment for you.
+Your doctor has likely seen many ED cases and will decide the right treatment for you.
 If you have ED, you may experience:

 - Trouble getting an erection